 On the flip side, flea combs must not be used on the pet when they’re in the yard – and if so, you’ll need later to use an effective flea spray for the yard.

-Insecticides must contain IGRs (Insect Growth Regulators) as it’ll help cut short the reproduction of the bugs.
+Insecticides must contain IGRs (Insect Growth Regulators) as they’ll help cut short the reproduction of the bugs.
 This prevents the fleas in each stage from progressing to their next life cycle stage.

 Flea eggs live in some limited places.
 Notably, the bugs will only move from the regular hosts when the host dies.